microsoft/MixedReality-SpectatorView/src/SpectatorView.Unity/Assets/SpatialAlignment/README.md

 2. In the created LocalizationSession, a call is made to a MarkerDetectorCoordinateService to start discovering SpatialCoordinates, which kicks off marker detection.

-3. Once a marker has been found that has the id provided thorugh the SpatialLocalizationSettings, a SpatialCoordinate is created, completing the LocalizationSession.
+3. Once a marker has been found that has the id provided through the SpatialLocalizationSettings, a SpatialCoordinate is created, completing the LocalizationSession.

 4. After SpatialCoordinate locations are found on both devices, they are shared with one another through the SpatialCoordinateSystemParticipant, which allows for the scene to be aligned.